megansin/poetry_pal/docs/dataset.md

 The datasets on this website were collected in late 2017 from goodreads.com, where we only scraped users' public shelves.

-Poetry Pal used data from the Poetry genre, with 36,514 books, 2,734,350 interactions, and 154,555 detailed reviews.
+Poetry Pal used data from the Poetry genre, with 2,734,350 interactions and 154,555 detailed reviews.

 ### Links to download Poetry data
 - [goodreads_books_poetry.json.gz](https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/goodreads/byGenre/goodreads_books_poetry.json.gz)